The definition of the term “terrorism” is highly subjective depending on the political party or

 We believe the use of the term “cowardism” will break this symbiotic relationship while still enabling the media and journalists to continue their important work of reporting the crime.
 We can guarantee a newspaper that reports on a terrorist attack as a “cowardist attack” will not be used as a recruitment poster by these terrorist organisations!

-If the UN is able to adopt the term "cowardism", the media agencies around the globe will also begin to refer to terrorism using that new term.
+If the UN is able to adopt the term "cowardism", the media agencies around the globe will inevitably begin to refer to terrorism using that new term.
 This will then drive the adoption of terms such as “cowardism”, “cowardist attack” or “cowardist bomber” at a global scale!
 The impact of this on terrorist organisations is obvious: they will find it harder and harder to find inspiration for these attacks!
 They will then gradually see the benefit in abandoning their cowardly tactics and to seek resolution through legitimate political engagement.

 In order for us to achieve Global Campaign 2019, we need your assistance with the following:

 The term of "cowardist" is not attempting to describe the state of the mind of the terrorist - it is simply a recognition that the crime is a cowardly act of killing or maiming unarmed civilians, children, babies...etc.
 Yes, that attacker might believe he/she is very courageous.
-Or might even be under the influence of drugs that induce “chemical courage” (which is by the way, common among ISIS terrorists7).
+Or might be brainwashed or operating under the influence of drugs that induce “chemical courage” (which is by the way, common among ISIS terrorists7).
 But we are looking beyond the state of the mind of the attacker.
 That is, irrespective of whether the attacker is brave or a coward, the end result is a cowardly attack on non-combatants without giving them any opportunity to defend themselves.
 Hence the term "cowardist" perfectly defines the criminal.

 We believe using the correct vocabulary is the first step in addressing the global scourge that is cowardism.
 As per the saying "pen is mightier than the sword", we can use our words to passively combat cowardism at a global scale.
 We believe referring to the crime without any glorification of the crime is paramount in deterring this horrendous crime.
 When such attacks are referred to as "cowardist attacks", it is obvious that it there will be minimal chance of it being a source of inspiration for future would-be terrorists.